symfony/symfony-docs/cookbook/request/mime_type.rst

         $container->setDefinition('acme.demobundle.listener.request', $definition);

-At this point, the ``acme.demobundle.listener.request`` service has been configured and will be notified when the Symfony kernel dispatches the ``kernel.request`` event.
+At this point, the ``acme.demobundle.listener.request`` service has been configured and will be notified when the Symfony2 kernel dispatches the ``kernel.request`` event.

 .. tip::